x81k25/automatic-transmission-daemon/readme.md

-# Dockerized Transmission BitTorrent Client
+# Dockerized Transmission with VPN Sidecar

-A lightweight Docker container for running Transmission BitTorrent client based on Debian 12 slim.
+A secure Docker setup for running Transmission BitTorrent client behind a VPN connection.

 ## Overview

-This repository contains configuration files to build and run Transmission daemon in a Docker container with custom settings.
-The container is designed to run with specific user permissions and configured download directories.
+This repository contains configuration files to run Transmission daemon in a two-container setup:

+1. **VPN Sidecar**: A container that establishes and maintains a VPN connection
+2. **Transmission Daemon**: A BitTorrent client that routes all traffic through the VPN

+This architecture ensures that torrent traffic only flows through the VPN connection, providing privacy and security.

 ## Repository Structure